dassein/starter-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-Zhankun received the BS degree in Telecommunication Engineering from Beijing Institute of Technology in 2019.
-He is a Master student with the Department of Electrical and Computer Engineering.
-His research interest includes computer vision, image processing, and deep learning.
+I joined the Elmore Family School of Electrical and Computer Engineering at Purdue University West Lafayette as a Ph.D. student in Fall 2021.
+I obtained my MS degree in the Department of Electrical and Computer Engineering at PNW in 2021.
+Before that I received my BS degree in Telecommunication Engineering from Beijing Institute of Technology in 2019.
+My research interests include machine learning, computer vision and image processing.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/cv/Zhankun_s_Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.